vahonorato/FSPS-Espectra-Modeling/README.md

 # FSPS-Espectra-Modeling
 Recreating galaxy spectra with the FSPS package for Simple Stellar Populations and Composite Stellar Populations --
-(You need to have FSPS installed on your laptop, before using) --
+(You need to have FSPS installed on your laptop before using) --
 - Andromeda.dat is the P.lira et al. (2007) public data in N.E.D. of Andromeda spectrum